exercism/javascript/concepts/null-undefined/introduction.md

 > A variable that has not been assigned a value is of type `undefined`.<sup>1</sup>

-So while `null` represents an empty value (but still a value), `undefined` represents the total absence of a value. 🤯
+That means while `null` represents an empty value (but still a value), `undefined` represents the total absence of a value. 🤯

 `undefined` appears in different contexts.

 - If a variable is declared, it is `undefined` initially.
 - If you try to access a value for a non-existing key in an object, you get `undefined`.
-- If a function does not return a value, it returns `undefined`.
+- If a function does not return a value, the result is `undefined`.

 ```javascript
 let name;